This post contains affiliate links. Read the full disclosure here.

 chocolate filled cookies stacked on top of each other and split in half

-Stuffed cookies are one of my favorite things to bake.
+Stuffed cookie recipes are my absolute favorite.
 They have a few more steps than traditional cookies but it is sooo worth it.
-I already have biscoff stuffed cookies and cheesecake stuffed cookies on the blog so I figured it was time for some chocolate filled cookies!
+I already have plenty of cheesecake stuffed cookies on the blog but I figured it was time for some chocolate with nutella filling!

 • The chocolate chip cookie base pairs perfectly with a gooey burst of nutella in the centre of the cookies – it’s absolutely heaven!